leeky-mem/embedded_notes/arm_trust_zone_&_tf_m.md

 ![tf-m armv8](/pictures/readme_tfm_v8.png)

-TBSA-M eans Trusted Base Architecture M
+TBSA-M means Trusted Base Architecture M

 Applications and Libraries in the Non-secure Processing Environment can utilize these secure services with a standardized set of PSA Functional APIs.
 Applications running on Cortex-M devices can leverage TF-M services to ensure secure connection with edge gateways and IoT cloud services.